Liu-Hy/GenoTex/datasheet.md

 **Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?**

-No information about export controls or other regulatory restrictions is mentioned in the available materials.
+No, there are no export controls or other regulatory restrictions that apply to GenoTEX.
+The dataset consists of publicly available gene expression data and analysis code, which are not subject to special regulatory controls.

 ## Maintenance

 **Who will be supporting/hosting/maintaining the dataset?**

-The dataset is hosted on GitHub and maintained by Haoyang Liu (the first author) and other researchers from the UIUC DREAM Lab.
+GenoTEX is hosted on GitHub and maintained by Haoyang Liu (the first author) and other researchers from the UIUC DREAM Lab.

 **How can the owner/curator/manager of the dataset be contacted?**